Sign In / Sign Out

 3. Can I join in the same semester that I graduate?

-Unfortunately no. You must join the honor society at least one semester prior to your graduation from ASU and serve a minimum of two semesters as an active member of the chapter to receive honors regalia.
-We are working deligently to get the word out about Alpha Phi Sigma so that students can join ASAP, and we apologize if you find out about the organization late, however, there are no exceptions to this policy, as this is a chapter and national bylaw.
+Unfortunately, no. You must join the Honors Society at least one semester prior to your graduating semester from ASU and serve a minimum of two semesters as an eligible, active member of the chapter to receive honors regalia.
+We are working deligently to promote Alpha Phi Sigma so that students can join during their Sophomore or Junior year.
+We apologize if you find out about the organization too late in your academic career, however, there are no exceptions to this policy, as this is a chapter and national bylaw.

 4. Is there a membership program for those who are not currently eligible for full membership?